Inflammation is the cause of ageing, so how can we stay younger for longer?

 - Take – digestive enzymes with bromelain.
 Bromelain is a natural anti-inflammatory.
 Digestive enzymes help break down the byproducts of inflammation and allow for more efficient cellular repair.

 - Supplement – with immune-boosting herbal blends of which there are many great ones to choose from.
 As we age, our body produces fewer immune cells called T-cells, due to our thymus gland shrinking.
-Thymic protein production decreases till it eventually stops.
+Thymic protein production decreases until it eventually stops.
 People suffering from any type of chronic inflammation, or those wanting to keep their thymus healthy should supplement with immune-boosting supplements, and eat a diet high in broccoli, cabbage and cauliflower.
 Also, supplement with probiotics to keep the immune cells in the bowel lining in good health.

 - Drink – at least 2 litres of purified water per day, to flush out toxins and maintain proper dehydration.
 Drinking tap water is full of chlorine which destroys all bacteria – so, therefore, destroys the bacteria in the bowel – good and bad.